 - 3.4.2.
-Recommendation : Create a tree planting plan for the Village making use of non-invasive, low-allergenic, urban-tolerant species, both for places with no trees currently and to replace damaged and "at risk" trees". - 3.4.3.
+Recommendation: Create a tree planting plan for the Village making use of non-invasive, low-allergenic, urban-tolerant species, both for places with no trees currently and to replace damaged and "at risk" trees". - 3.4.3.
 Recommendation: Identify places where tree roots are heaving sidewalks and route walks away from trunk, where feasible.
 Investigate alternatives to tree removal or root trimming. - 3.4.4.
 Recommendation: Use the New York State Trees for Tribs Program to obtain trees and bushes for the banks of surface water, including Back Brook. - 3.4.5.
 Recommendation: Consider developing a tree nursery and make trees and bushes available to Village residents. - 3.4.6.
 Recommendation: Consider establishing the Village as a designated "Tree City USA." - 3.4.7.
 Recommendation: Consider amending the Village Code to include a tree protection ordinance that includes, with other provisions, appropriate tree maintenance procedures that promote safety. - 3.5.
 Objective: Improve energy efficiency and economy in the Village. - 3.5.1.
 Recommendation: Encourage and provide guidelines for "green" design and construction. - 3.5.2.
 Recommendation: Require that new development meets ENERGY STAR standards and encourage the use of LEED (Leadership in Energy and Environmental Design) or other similar standards. - 3.5.3.
-Recommendation: Study introduction of piped natural gas to the Village, possibly using a utility tax on natural gas to offset some or all costs of a new supply line. - 3.5.4.
+Recommendation: Study introduction of piped natural gas to the Village while taking into account the potential environmental and health impacts of natural gas drilling. - 3.5.4.
 Recommendation: Conduct an energy audit and review options for alternative sources of energy for Village infrastructure not less than every five years, beginning in 2011. - 3.5.5.
 Recommendation: Explore use of low-wattage street lighting to improve energy conservation, visibility and public safety and explore potential for technical assistance and/or funding from the N.Y.
 S. Energy Research and Development Authority (NYSERDA). - 3.5.6.
 Recommendation: Identify ways to encourage use of alternative or renewable energy technologies by residents, businesses and the Village, such as wind power, micro hydro electric, solar and tidal turbine power. - 3.5.7.
 Recommendation: Take the 10% challenge like the Town of Red Hook in Dutchess County recently did and encourage businesses and residents to reduce energy use by 10% in one year.